Byron/gitoxide/crate-status.md

 ### gix-pathspec
 * [x] parse single
 * [ ] parse file line by line (with or without quoting, NUL and LF/CRLF line separation) (see `--pathspec-from-file` and `--pathspec-file-nul`)
-* [ ] matching of paths with git-attributes support
+* [x] matching of paths with git-attributes support
+* [ ] programmatic creation of pathspecs
+* [ ] `TryIntoPathspec` trait to parse strings or accept ready-made pathspecs as well, for use in APIs

 ### gix-refspec
 * [x] parse